 "It's less about the monetization and more about telling great stories," he said.
-"Of course, we're going to make money but it's about taking this IP and bring it into the future and doing these shows on platforms where audiences make the most sense."
+"Of course, we're going to make money, but it's about taking this IP and bringing it into the future and doing these shows on platforms where audiences make the most sense."
 Interestingly, that most likely will not be on the show's original home network, MTV.

 Instead, McCarthy says the new Daria could land on a streaming service—like Queer Eye or Arrested Development: Fateful Consequences.
 "The best place for it isn't necessarily cable but more with an SVOD partner where we can have better storytelling and allow more flexibility and be able to go deeper than traditional cable may allow," he said.

 One thing that will remain the same is that Daria & Jodie will still be told through Morgendorrfer's perspective, as well as Landon's, "while deconstructing popular culture, social classes, gender, and race," as The Hollywood Reporter notes.

 While the idea of anyone touching the perfect show is cause for shuddering, this Daria fan can't help but think that there is a mine of modern-day material that Daria would have the perfect quips for.
 Not to mention that since the show aired, it's become harder and harder to separate real-life from an episode of Sick, Sad World.